 Located at 170 High Street SE.
 Hours and admission vary.

 Important to note: Despite its historic charm, this theatre is wheelchair and walking-assistance accessible.
-Known for its excellent acoustics, great lighting, and comfortable seats.
+It is known for its excellent acoustics, great lighting, and comfortable seats.

 8. Willamette Heritage Center